General David Gay - Donald "Dee" Rowe Award

-In 2015, after 27 years, the Connecticut Sports Management Group, Inc. established an award for a most deserving group, our Board of Directors.
+In 2015, the Connecticut Sports Management Group, Inc. established an award for a most deserving group, our Board of Directors.

 Presented to a member of the Board of Directors of the Connecticut Sports Management Group, Inc. who, over an extended period of time,has made substantial and significant donations of personal time, effort and resources to help further the goals and objectives of the organization which are:To “Recognize and Reward Good Kids Making Good Choices” and to promote Health and Wellness among masters and senior athletes

 - Member Nutmeg State Games Board of Directors for 11 years!

 - President, Board of Directors (1998 - 2000)